 We are excited about these new initiatives and are optimistic about the year ahead.
-I look forward to seeing many of you at various trade shows this coming year.
 If anyone here at PLM or I can personally be of any assistance, please do not hesitate to contact me.

-Register for the Digital Newsletter
+Register for the Digital Newsletter www.plmins.com/news/subscribe/

-www.plmins.com/news/subscribe/